 2. Weight gain shouldn’t be the main goal.

-People with anorexia are scared of weight gain.
-Focusing on weight gain as a main goal will not elicit compliance.
+Focusing on weight gain as a main goal is not helpful.
 Those with anorexia are more likely to participate actively in their recovery once you begin balancing brain chemistry.
 As the anxiety and need for control lessen, the patient with anorexia begins to want to recover.
-Patients with anorexia are scared of weight gain, which is why to focus on that is not conducive to helping them.
+Patients with anorexia can be scared of weight gain, which is why to focus on that is not conducive to helping them.
 Helping them overcome their fear and anxiety about weight gain is a better approach.

 3. Pain and discomfort from food is real.

 It is not unusual for people with anorexia to suffer with pain, discomfort and bloating when eating.
 This is not imagined and is not simply an excuse not to eat.
 A lack of the right nutrients to make digestive enzymes and stomach acid secretions can cause discomfort and bloating.
 This makes eating a unpleasant experience.
 If you struggle with anorexia it is a good idea to arrange to be screened for celiac disease.
 Celiac disease, can not only cause malabsorption and digestive disturbances but it can manifest as psychiatric and neurological issues too.

 There is a less-well known condition called non-celiac gluten sensitivity which may also contribute to the development of anorexia amongst other conditions.
 A lack of the digestive enzymes to process gluten and casein can affect neurological development in the same way as it does with autism.
 Digestive enzymes are a useful therapy in this instance.

 4. An almost unheard of metabolic disturbance can cause anorexia.